RGL Management initiates, builds and prosecutes large, complex multi-party commercial legal actions.

-James Hayward, our MD, is a lawyer and investment banker with experience in the US, UK and Australia.
-He has run a number of large, complicated, multi-party, commercial actions and been involved in the litigation funding industry.
-His experience includes, in particular, shareholder class actions and corporate group representative actions.
+James Hayward – Managing Director, is a lawyer and investment banker with experience in the US, UK and Australia.
+He has vast experience in identifying opportunities and managing risk and costs associated with investing in litigation.
+He has run many large, complicated, multi-party, commercial actions and also been involved in the litigation funding industry.

 Anthony Lahert is a highly-experienced executive, having served on boards in the UK, US and Europe.
 Tony founded, and is chairman of, www.ksl-it.com, a 900 member action group associated with legal claims running to hundreds of millions of dollars against financial institutions and professional advisers in the UK and US.
 Certain targeted defendants have settled before court action, with ongoing legal proceedings against others in New York and London.